 Who is Liable for A Slip or a Trip and Fall?

-Depending on the circumstances of your fall accident, determining who is responsible for your slip and fall can be daunting.
-Insurance companies tend to put in more effort into investigating premises liability claims to lessen the costs on their end.
+Determining who is responsible for your slip and fall can be daunting, depending on the circumstances of your fall accident.
+Insurance companies tend to put more effort into investigating premises liability claims to lessen the costs on their end.

-Both in Texas and California, a property owner may be liable for the accident if they are knowingly negligent.
-This entails that the property owner has knowledge that the circumstances of the fall would happen and did not do anything about it to prevent anyone from getting into an accident.
+In Texas and California, a property owner may be liable for the accident if they are knowingly negligent.
+This entails that the property owner knows that the fall circumstances would happen and did not do anything to prevent anyone from getting into an accident.